LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 Additional Commands
 -------------------

-FileMaker Server 9 supports a number of additional unique commands which are summarized in the following table.
+FileMaker Server 9 supports a number of additional unique commands that are summarized in the following table.
 Most of these commands are passed through to FileMaker without modification by Lasso.
 The :title-reference:`FileMaker Server 9 Custom Web Publishing with XML and XSLT documentation` should be consulted for